Peisey-Nancroix

-Peisey-Nancroix ([pɛzɛ nɑ̃kʁwa]; Péjèy) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Peisey-Nancroix ([pɛzɛ nɑ̃kʁwa]; Péjèy) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.

 Geography

 Climate

-Peisey-Nancroix has a humid continental climate (Köppen climate classification Dfb) closely bordering on a oceanic climate (Cfb).
+Peisey-Nancroix has a humid continental climate (Köppen climate classification Dfb) closely bordering on an oceanic climate (Cfb).
 The average annual temperature in Peisey-Nancroix is 8.2 C. The average annual rainfall is 946.9 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 17.2 C, and lowest in January, at around -0.2 C. The highest temperature ever recorded in Peisey-Nancroix was 35.3 C on 27 June 2019; the coldest temperature ever recorded was -23.0 C on 11 February 1956.